CakeML/cakeml/basis/pure/README.md

 from these by the translator.

 [basisComputeLib.sml](basisComputeLib.sml):
-compset for pure basis functions
+compset for the pure basis functions.

 [mlintScript.sml](mlintScript.sml):
 Pure functions for the Int module.